saeg/mobileapps/zxing-master/README.md

 <img align="right" src="https://raw.github.com/wiki/zxing/zxing/zxing-logo.png"/>

 We are using ZXing for assessing SATs ability to detect vulnerabilies in mobile apps.

+## How to run findbugs:

 In the master directory there are two pom-like files: pom.xml.orig and pom.xml.sec.
 The first one is the original pom.xml file of ZXing.
 The second one was modifiled to run findsecbugs.

-##How to run findbugs:

 1) > cp pom.orig.xml pom.xml
 2) > mvn clean